ba11o0n/CSE15L-Lap--Report-1/Lab1.md

 7. Your screen will load into a new display, so give it a few minutes or refresh your page.
 A message in a box will pop up saying "Your site is live at <url>".
 Click on the link and you would see the result of your work in the file in a new page.

+Good job, we were able to:
+- [x] Download and practice using the source-code editor VSCode
+- [x] Remotely connecting to the server
+- [x] Try different commands and learn what they do
+- [x] Create a Github account and practice creating repositories

 ### Make Your Texts Fancier, More Designs
 The `.md` that you have written at the end of your index file stands for "Markdown" that allows you to add formats to text and writings.
 There are [common markdown options](https://commonmark.org/help/).
 Use it to style your texts.

+Good job, we were able to:
+- [x] Download and practice using the source-code editor VSCode
+- [x] Remotely connecting to the server
+- [x] Try different commands and learn what they do
+- [x] Try different commands and learn what they do
+- [x] Create a Github account and practice creating repositories
+- [x] Learn about the help of markdowns